ItsK1tty/w1tchdocs/docs/source/reference.rst

 network_is_friend_in_multiplayer(``friendName``)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Check if friend is in multiplayer.
+Checks whether a friend is in multiplayer.

 **Parameters:**